 “BIOMASS ENERGY GENERATING SYSTEM” means a system that produces usable energy through the combustion of biological material.

-"BUFFER" means an open space, berm, wall, fence, plantings, distance separation or land uses different from the conflicting ones but compatible with both or any combination of the aforementioned that is sufficient to accomplish the intended purpose of reducing the impact of undesirable air quality, excessive noise and vibration, visual impact.
+"BUFFER" means an open space, berm, wall, fence, plantings, distance separation or land uses different from the conflicting ones but compatible with both or any combination of the aforementioned that is sufficient to accomplish the intended purpose of reducing the impact of undesirable air quality, excessive noise and vibration, visual impact and other incompatible land use impacts.

 “COMMERCIAL-SCALE SOLAR ENERGY GENERATING SYSTEM” means a Solar Energy Generating System with a nameplate rating capacity in excess of forty kilowatts (40 kW) that is connected to the provincial or local electrical transmission grid for commercial purposes.